Diversity and Inclusion in Hiring Processes

 For the BGSU Community and its Applicants

 Membership in the BGSU academic community imposes on students, faculty staff, and other leaders of this institution an obligation to respect each other’s dignity; to acknowledge each other’s right to express differing opinions; to cultivate belonging; and to promote freedom of inquiry and expression on and off the campus.
 Our commitment to diversity and belonging strives for a community in which all members are and feel respected, valued, affirmed, can participate and achieve to their potential, including those with marginalized and minoritized identities.
-Therefore, our evaluation of a candidate’s Diversity Statement will be viewpoint-neutral.
+Therefore, our evaluation of a candidate’s response to a diversity-related question will be viewpoint-neutral.
 BGSU does not engage in unlawful discrimination in the context of hiring decisions, including the ideological beliefs or viewpoints of the candidate or a perception of such beliefs or viewpoints.
 BGSU is committed to an equitable and inclusive environment where all belong and an environment free from unlawful discrimination and that promotes freedom of inquiry and expression.

 *This language has been adapted from Virginia Commonwealth University